 Ducks love water, and they need to be able to immerse their beaks in water to clean out their nostrils.

 I use the same salt water bottles in the duck waterers.
-It's necessary though to also fill a black rubber feed pan with water in the morning and late afternoon so the ducks can submerge their heads and preen (clean their feathers), but it's a small pan so they can't climb in and swim.
+It's necessary though to also fill a black rubber feed pan with water in the morning and late afternoon so the ducks can submerge their heads and preen (clean their feathers), but it's a small pan so they can't climb in and try to swim.

 When the temperature is below freezing, a wet duck could freeze to the ground or suffer frostbite on their wet feet and legs.